brxxed/Gain-Access-to-Repos/README.md

-# Gain-Access-to-Repos
+# How to gain access?
-How to gain access to repositories
+Join the organization and you should be able to view our repos